 In this new series, Brian MacKenzie and Doug Katona of CrossFit Endurance share tips for improving your cycling performance.
 Using a Wattbike, the two are able to collect data on cycling performance and improve technique.
 Today’s goal is improving posture while cycling.

 While many cyclists adopt a flexed spine while biking, MacKenzie says they’re shortchanging their anatomy.
-Cyclists in that posture “don’t have the ability to utilize everything in this hip… Continue Reading
+Cyclists in that posture “don’t have the ability to utilize… Continue Reading

 In this new series, Doug Katona of CrossFit Endurance shares tips for improving your cycling performance.